SUNET/tq/README.md

 tq
 --

-TinyQ is a lisp-powered message server based on nanomsg (aka zeroq).
+TinyQ is a lisp-powered message server based on nanomsg (aka zeroq) written in golang.